topereira07/topereira07/README.md

 - I am married since 2017.
 - I have a 5y old daughter and another one coming in October.
 - During my free time I like to read, play Video games 🎮, listen to music 🎵 and watch movies/series 🍿 .
-- My favorite foods are "Bacalhau à Brás" and Burgers 🍔 .

 # My Projects